-Granted, CIT exemption can be utilised by the investor by the end of a given SEZ's existence (currently 2020), but it cannot exceed the admissible intensity of regional aid.
+CIT exemption can be utilised by the timeline of permission or given SEZ's existence (currently 2020 for the new investors).
 CIT exemption is provided only for profits earned from activities conducted within an SEZ.

-In the SEZ permission, the investor must provide investment outlay, the intended level of employment, the date of commencing business and the deadlines for fulfilling all obligations mentioned in the permit, which is usually valid by the end of a given SEZ's existence.
+In the SEZ permit, the investor must provide investment outlays, the intended level of employment, the date of commencing business and the deadlines for fulfilling all obligations mentioned in the permit, which is usually valid by the end of a given SEZ's existence.